maxwolf621/AZ/az-104/Test/VNet.md

 Traffic flow is then verified based on the configured settings to or from that network interface.

 IP flow verify is useful in confirming if a rule in a Network Security Group is blocking ingress or egress traffic to or from a virtual machine.
+-  IP flow verify helps administrators quickly diagnose connectivity issues from or to the Internet and from or to the on-premises environment.

 Therefore, you have to use the NSG flow logs to capture information about the IP traffic going to and from a network security group.
 Conversely, to diagnose connectivity issues to or from an Azure virtual machine, you need to use IP flow verify.

+How IP VERIFY FLOW done
+1. `[Look at NSG for NIC & Subnet]`IP flow verify first looks at the rules for all Network Security Groups (NSGs) applied to the network interface, such as a subnet or virtual machine NIC.
+2. `[Check Setting]`Traffic flow is then verified based on the configured settings to or from that network interface.

 :x: `[Traffic會被傳送到哪]` Next hop is incorrect
 - because this simply helps you determine if traffic is being `directed` to `the intended destination`, or whether the traffic is being sent nowhere.
+- Take note that in this scenario, you need to determine if the network security group is blocking the ingress or egress traffic.

 :x: `[蒐集NSG Flow Log Data並讓你可以分析]`Traffic analytics is incorrect
 - because this just allows you to process your NSG Flow Log data that enables you to visualize, query, analyze, and understand your network traffic.

+:x: Traffic Analytics is incorrect
+- `[視覺化Traffic分析且讓你查詢]`because this just allows you to process your `NSG Flow Log` data that enables you to visualize, query, analyze, and understand your network traffic.

 ## SKU of load balancer for Health Probe